hanling3/recipe-book/documents/discovery-and-planning.md

     - For groceries?
     - For dining out?

+#### Conclusion
+Thank you for participating in our interview.
+If you want to have your responses not included in our research, please let us know within 24 hours after the interview.
+If you’re interested in learning more about our interview results, please feel free to contact us at ac2687@cornell.edu (or your own Cornell email).

 ## User Interview Raw Notes

-Please see individual links in the table of contents for raw interview notes.
+Please see individual links in the table of contents for raw interview notes, listed under the "Additional Items" section.

 ## User Interview Summaries

-Overall, we interviewed 15 users - 8 users in our first round of interviews, and 7 users in our second round of interviews.
-Our first round was more unstructured, in that we held brief 5 minute conversations with peers we could find around us, such as roommates, classmates, those walking around in Duffield, etc. After we looked at our insights for the first round, we narrowed down a user group and created an interview protocol so that we can pinpoint some specific insights from our target users.
+Collectively, we interviewed 15 users - 8 users in our first round of interviews, and 7 users in our second round of interviews.
+Our first round was unstructured, in that we held brief 5 minute conversations with peers we could find around us, such as roommates, classmates, those walking around in Duffield, etc. After we looked at our insights for the first round, we narrowed down a user group and created an interview protocol so that we can pinpoint some specific insights from our target users in the second round.
 We have included our raw notes and summaries for each user below.

 ### Round 1: Unstructured Interviews